A method to determine wall shear stress from mean profiles in turbulent boundary layers: The proposed method for ZPG TBL

 where the model constants $a=0.5055$ and $b=1.156$.
 Now, Eq. \eqref{eq:Tmodelin} can be rearranged to obtain

-Figure \ref{fig:methodtest} shows the rhs of Eq. \eqref{eq:method} for cases S1000, S2000, S3030 and S4060 (i.e. $Re_\theta =$ 1006 to 4061, see Table \ref{tab:data}) using actual $V/V_e$ (Figure \ref{fig:methodtest} $(a)$) and modeled $V/V_e$ (Figure \ref{fig:methodtest} $(b)$) using Eq. \eqref{eq:Vmodel}.
+Figure \ref{fig:methodtest} shows the rhs of Eq. \eqref{eq:method} for cases S1000, S2000, S3030 and S4060 (i.e. $Re_\theta =$ 1006 to 4061, (see Table \ref{tab:data}) using actual $V/V_e$ (Figure \ref{fig:methodtest} $(a)$) and modeled $V/V_e$ (Figure \ref{fig:methodtest} $(b)$) using Eq. \eqref{eq:Vmodel}.
 The true values of $u_{\tau}$ are also shown for comparison.
 Each symbol represents $u_{\tau}$ predicted using data point at only that location in the boundary layer.
-It is clear that Eq. \eqref{eq:method} predicts $u_{tau}$ accurately for any data point in the range $y/\delta < 0.6$.
+It is clear that Eq. \eqref{eq:method} predicts $u_{tau}$ accurately for any data point in the range $\eta < 0.6$.
 It is also evident that as $Re$ increases, the difference between the $u_{\tau}$ obtained using actual $V/V_e$ and modeled $V/V_e$ becomes increasingly smaller.
 Since $V$ is often not available, all subsequent results in this paper use modeled $V$ (Eq. \eqref{eq:Vmodel}).

 The proposed method determines $u_{\tau}$ from Eq. \eqref{eq:method}.
-In principle, only one measurement location anywhere in the range $y/\delta<0.6$ is sufficient to obtain $u_{\tau}$ as observed in figure \ref{fig:methodtest}.
-However, if a coarse profile measurement is available, $u_{\tau}$ value is the horizontal line which best fits the rhs of Eq. \eqref{eq:method} data in the range $0.2 <y/\delta<0.5$.
-The region $y/\delta < 0.2$ is deliberately avoided since this region is prone to noise in experiments.
+In principle, only one measurement location anywhere in the range $\eta<0.6$ is sufficient to obtain $u_{\tau}$ as observed in figure \ref{fig:methodtest}.
+However, if a coarse profile measurement is available, $u_{\tau}$ value is the horizontal line which best fits the rhs of Eq. \eqref{eq:method} data in the range $0.2 <\eta<0.5$.
+The region $\eta < 0.2$ is deliberately avoided since data in this region is difficult to acquire in experiments at high $Re$ \citep{vallikivi2015,samie2018}.